oletizi/avi-docs/src/site/virtual-service-and-pool-create-from-cli/index.md

 ---
-title: CLI: Virtual Service and Pool Creation
+title: CLI&#58; Virtual Service and Pool Creation
 layout: default
 ---
 During virtual service creation, the virtual service will need to point to a pool, which the system expects to exist already.

 From the CLI, this configuration can be performed as two tasks:

-1.
-Create the pool.
+1. Create the pool.
-1.
-Create the virtual service.
+1. Create the virtual service.

 ### Pool Creation